Indian girl seeks father's arrest over broken promise to build lavatory

-CHENNAI, India (Reuters) - A seven year-old Indian girl has complained to the police to have her father arrested after he failed to build a toilet in their home as promised, police said on Wednesday.
+CHENNAI, India, Dec 12 (Reuters) - A seven year-old Indian girl has complained to the police to have her father arrested after he failed to build a toilet in their home as promised, police said on Wednesday.

 Millions of Indians do not have access to sanitation and open defecation is a problem, even in developed, industrial states.